Saleh, Sirianni test positive for COVID-19, Stefanski back

 — Pittsburgh placed linebackers Devin Bush and Marcus Allen and offensive tackle Zach Banner on the COVID-19 list on Wednesday.

-—– The Colts placed defensive end Kemoko Turay and cornerback Rock Ya-Sin on the list, along with tight end Farrod Green of the practice squad.
+— The Colts placed starting cornerback Rock Ya-Sin and backup defensive end Kemoko Turay on the list, along with tight end Farrod Green of the practice squad.

+— Seattle tight end Will Dissly went on the list.
+Running back Alex Collins was activated off the list that he went on last Thursday.

+— Tennessee placed starting left guard Rodger Saffold on the COVID-19 list.
+He’s the third Titans player on that list, joining wide receiver Dez Fitzpatrick and cornerback Elijah Molden.

 —

-AP Pro Football Writer Rob Maaddi and Sports Writers Will Graves, John Wawrow and Tom Withers contributed.
+AP Pro Football Writers Rob Maaddi and Teresa M. Walker and Sports Writers Greg Beacham, Will Graves, Mike Marot, Kristie Rieken, John Wawrow and Tom Withers contributed.

 —